 Collaborating with the top ones in your industry might be a little difficult initially, but try to climb the ladders from the start.
 Try contacting the individuals for collaboration who are of your level, build some trust and then put the next step forward.

 Here’s a quick guide by create.net on How to Collaborate with Bloggers which might help you understand the complete process of collaborations.

-Opinion, as the name suggests, is the type of content which is nothing but the writer’s individual thought on the topic.
+Opinion, as the name suggests, is the type of content that is nothing but the writer’s individual thoughts on the topic.

-You can get people commenting and engaging with your posts if they agree or disagree with your opinion by publishing this type of contents.
+You can get people commenting and engaging with your posts if they agree or disagree with your opinion by publishing this type of content.

 Above is a type of opinion post, which got a bulk of comments and engagement from the people.
 People who agreed on the writer’s thought or disagreed, both shared their thoughts.